Sahil-720/laptop_prediction/README.md

 # laptop_prediction
-laptop dataset is used for prediction
+This is regression project where laptop dataset is used for prediction
-This is regression project